samwolfshohl/my-tweet-app-lacework/README.md

 It is important to use the right Task, as you otherwise might see some diffs between your local image scan and the scan of the Github Actions.

-### Create an GKE cluster for your runtime.
+### Create an AKS cluster for your runtime.

-Before you can use the full Github Actions deployment you need to create an GKE cluster, so we can deploy the application to.
+Before you can use the full Github Actions deployment you need to create an AKS cluster, so we can deploy the application to.

 ### DockerHub account